Death Threatz

-Death Threatz is the second studio album by the American rapper MC Eiht and the fifth album by his group Compton's Most Wanted.
-It was released on April 2, 1996, through Epic Street.
-Recording sessions took place at Echo Sound and X-Factor Studios in Los Angeles.
-Production was handled primarily by Compton's Most Wanted members DJ Slip and MC Eiht, along with Prodeje of South Central Cartel, Gentry "Black Jack" Reed, Robert "Fonksta" Bacon and Tomie Mundy.
+Death Threatz is the second studio album by American rapper MC Eiht.
+It was released on April 9, 1996, through Epic Street.
+The recording sessions took place at Echo Sound and X-Factor Studios in Los Angeles.
+The album was produced by Compton's Most Wanted members DJ Slip and MC Eiht, along with Prodeje of South Central Cartel, Gentry "Black Jack" Reed, Robert "Fonksta" Bacon, and Tomie Mundy.
 It features guest performances from Young Prodeje and N.O.T.R.

 The album peaked at number 16 on the Billboard 200 and at number 3 on the Top R&B/Hip-Hop Albums chart in the United States.
 It spawned two uncharted singles: a lead single "Thuggin It Up" and a promotional single "You Can't See Me" which both featured music videos.